JoelNieman/StateChamps/README.md

 2.1 - The State Champs! app uses the YouTubePlayer CocoaPod.
 After cloning/downloading the project, navigate into the project directory and run "pod install."
 Use the XCWorkspace file after doing so.

+3.1 - API keys are not being uploaded to GitHub for the State Champs! app.
+If you would like to add YouTube/Twitter/FB API calls, you will need to create a plist file called ApiKeys and add your keys to this dictionary.